aspose-pdf/Aspose.PDF-Documentation/en/net/advanced-operations/ai-copilot/_index.md

 private static async Task ChatWithDocument()
 {
-    // Create AI client.
+    // Create AI client
     using (var openAiClient = Aspose.Pdf.AI.OpenAIClient
-                .CreateWithApiKey(ApiKey) // Create OpenAI client with the API key.
+                .CreateWithApiKey(ApiKey) // Create OpenAI client with the API key
-                //.WithProject("proj_123") // Configure optional parameters.
+                //.WithProject("proj_123") // Configure optional parameters
                 //.WithOrganization("org_123")
-                .Build()) // Build.
+                .Build()) // Build
     {
-        // Create copilot options.
+        // Create copilot options
         var options = Aspose.Pdf.AI.OpenAIChatCopilotOptions
             .Create() // Create options like this, or...
-            //.Create(options => { options.Model = OpenAIModels.Gpt35Turbo; }) // ...create using delegate.
+            //.Create(options => { options.Model = OpenAIModels.Gpt35Turbo; }) // ...create using delegate
-            .WithModel(Aspose.Pdf.AI.OpenAIModels.Gpt35Turbo) // Configure other optional parameters.
+            .WithModel(Aspose.Pdf.AI.OpenAIModels.Gpt35Turbo) // Configure other optional parameters
             .WithTemperature(0.5)
             .WithTopP(1)
-            //.WithContextBackupJsonPath("ContextBackup.json") // Supply context backup to resume the conversation session.
+            //.WithContextBackupJsonPath("ContextBackup.json") // Supply context backup to resume the conversation session
-            //.WithRestoreContextFromBackup(true) // If set to true, the context will be restored.
-            .WithDocument("SampleDocument.pdf"); // Attach documents using .WithDocument(s) methods allows to add text, pdf and paths to documents.
+            //.WithRestoreContextFromBackup(true) // If set to true, the context will be restored .WithDocument("SampleDocument.pdf"); // Attach documents using .WithDocument(s) methods allows to add text, pdf and paths to documents

-        // Create summary copilot.
+        // Create summary copilot
         Aspose.Pdf.AI.IChatCopilot chatCopilot = Aspose.Pdf.AI.AICopilotFactory.CreateChatCopilot(openAiClient, options);

-        // Get response on a user query. string copilotResponse1 = await chatCopilot.GetResponseAsync("Summarize this document.");
+        // Get response on a user query string copilotResponse1 = await chatCopilot.GetResponseAsync("Summarize this document.");

-        // Get response on a list of queries. string copilotResponse2 = await chatCopilot.GetResponseAsync(new List<string>
+        // Get response on a list of queries string copilotResponse2 = await chatCopilot.GetResponseAsync(new List<string>
         {
             "What is the subject of this document?", "How many words in it?"
         });

-        // Save summary as PDF document.
+        // Save summary as PDF document
         await chatCopilot.SaveResponseAsync("Summarize this document.", "ResponseDocument1_out.pdf");

-        // Save summary as PDF document.
+        // Save summary as PDF document
         await chatCopilot.SaveResponseAsync(new List<string>
             {
                 "What is the subject of this document?",